Processes๐

 - Logs may be incomplete

-Always try SIGTERM first: kill PID — wait 5-10 seconds.
+Always try SIGTERM first: kill PID, then wait 5-10 seconds.
 If the process doesn't exit, then consider kill -9 PID.

 Legitimate uses for SIGKILL: a process that's genuinely hung and not responding to SIGTERM after a reasonable wait, or when a process is stuck in D state (uninterruptible disk wait).